jfrog/artifactory-docker-examples/openshift/xray/README.md

 It is recommended to setup a high nofile limit by updating `/etc/security/limits.conf` file.
 At the docker daemon and node level, this number is set to a higher value.
 But make sure that this value is set to a high number on the file system side.
 For more information about ulimits, refer [here](https://www.jfrog.com/confluence/display/XRAY/Installing+Xray#InstallingXray-FileHandleAllocationLimit).

+Make sure that Xray user (UID 1035) is the owner of the root path used to create xray-data-pv volume.

 ## Step 2: Create a project (or use existing project) and create a service account
 ```